aalvarez11/jobify/README.md

 - Add a route for updating a job by id from the database and test it with the Thunder Client.
 - Add a route for deleting a job by id from the database and test it with the Thunder Client.

-(NOTE: every time nodemon restarts, the job ids will be reset, hence the api url needs to be updated by getting all then copying one id, or hard code a job id)
+(NOTE: every time nodemon restarts, the job ids will be reset, hence the api url needs to be updated by getting all then copying one id, or hard code a job id.
+THIS APPLIES TO READ, UPDATE, AND DELETE ROUTES)

 ```js
 // DELETE JOB